Dnyaneshwar-02/Automating-Monthly-Billing-and-Emailing/README.md

 C. Email Configuration
 # Email configuration
-email_sender = "rydshoppingmart@gmail.com"
+email_sender = "yourEmail@gmail.com"
-email_password = "bijh gjzt rhch qosf"  # Update with your email password or use app password
+email_password = "A Pasword"  # Update with your email password or use app password

 Explanation:
 These lines define the sender's email address (email_sender) and their email password (email_password).